flintlib/arb/doc/source/index.rst

     ::::::::::::

     Welcome to Arb's documentation!
-    Arb is a C library for arbitrary-precision interval arithmetic, using a midpoint-radius representation ("ball arithmetic").
+    Arb is a C library for rigorous real and complex arithmetic with arbitrary precision.
+    Arb tracks numerical errors automatically using
+    *ball arithmetic*, a form of interval arithmetic based on a midpoint-radius representation.
-    It supports real and complex numbers, polynomials, power series, matrices, and evaluation of many transcendental functions.
+    On top of this, Arb provides a wide range of mathematical functionality, including polynomials, power series, matrices, integration, root-finding, and transcendental functions.
-    All operations are done with automatic, rigorous error bounds.
+    Arb is designed with efficiency as a primary goal, and is usually competitive with or faster than other arbitrary-precision packages.
     The code is thread-safe, portable, and extensively tested.

     Arb is free software distributed under the